| In the summer of 1989 a small group of

 extraordinary dedication of its members, their families

+and our benevolent supporters."
 The Tar Heel Chapter of

 the Nam Knights, located at FT Bragg, N.C., was brought